rgehrsitz/rex/docs/baselines/rex-m8.8/README.md

 fixed recovery work would bias it.
 Commands remained exact at 44.017/event for completion retry and 44.055/event for owner loss.
-Every multi-worker case recorded overlapping processing windows; every multi-worker owner-loss case recorded sibling completions during recovery.
+Every multi-worker case recorded overlapping processing windows; every multi-worker owner-loss case recorded post-fault sibling completions during recovery.
+The owner-loss gate deliberately releases siblings only after partition zero starts fault injection, so it proves recovery does not block siblings rather than natural pre-fault overlap; window assertions in the non-owner-loss cases cover ordinary overlap.

 ## Correctness and profile evidence